hotwired-laravel/turbo-laravel.com/resources/guides/hotwiring-everything.md

 ## Turbo Stream Flash Macro

-So far we've beeing using the default action methods provided by the Turbo Laravel package.
-The `turbo_stream()` function returns either an instance of a `PendingTurboStreamResponse` or a `MultiplePendingTurboStreamResponse`.
-Let's add a `notice` macro to the first one to ease generating flash messages Turbo Streams:
+So far we've been using the default action methods provided by the Turbo Laravel package.
+Let's add a `notice` macro to the `PendingTurboStreamResponse` class, which the `turbo_stream()` function returns (except when we give it an array, which then it returns an instance of the `MultiplePendingTurboStreamResponse` class).
+This `notice` macro will work as a shorhand for the creating Turbo Streams to append notifications on the page:

 ```php filename="app/Providers/AppServiceProvider.php"
 <?php